 Advanced Training: Starting at 3rd level, when taking a fighter bonus feat the fighter may ignore a single prerequisite of his choice.
 This can even allow him to take epic fighter feats by ignoring the implicit “character level 21” prerequisite, if he can otherwise meet all of the feat’s other prerequisites.

-Additionally, if at least one of the fighter’s Fighting Style bonus feats is Martial Study or Martial Stance, he adds his full fighter level to his initiator level (both for Martial Study/Stance and for multiclassing with a martial adept class) instead of half his fighter level.
+Additionally, if at least one of the fighter’s Fighting Style bonus feats is Martial Study or Martial Stance, he adds his full fighter level to his initiator level (for all purposes, including Martial Study/Stance feats not taken for his Fighting Style) instead of half his fighter level.

 Weapon Master: At 5th level, the fighter increases all Armor and Weapon proficiencies he possesses by one degree: all of his expert proficiencies advance to master, all of his basic proficiencies advance to expert, and he gains basic proficiency with any Armor and Weapon proficiencies with which he was not proficient before.

 Specialist Training: At 7th level, the fighter gains a third fighting style, choosing the same number of fighter bonus feats for that style that he has for the other two.
 He must be able to meet the prerequisites for the chosen feats at the appropriate levels (as if he had chosen one feat at 1st level, one at 2nd, one at 4th, and one at 6th).